Robdom87/E-Commerce-Cart/README.md

 # E-Commerce-Cart

 ## Description
-E-Commerece-Cart is a general template page for an E-Commerce site whose main feature is its cart functionality.
+E-Commerce-Cart is a general template page for an E-Commerce site whose main feature is its cart functionality.

 ## Table of Contents